CpuID/ec2-sg-mangler/README.md

    --version, -v  print the version
 ```

+# Use within Alpine Linux Docker image

+If you are using a lightweight Docker image such as [Alpine Linux](https://hub.docker.com/_/alpine/) as your base,
+there are a few prerequisites for your Dockerfile:

+* Symlink MUSL libc like so: `mkdir /lib64 && ln -s /lib/libc.musl-x86_64.so.1 /lib64/ld-linux-x86-64.so.2`
+  * Without it you will get an error like `sh: /ec2-sg-mangler: not found`
+* Install the [ca-certificates](http://pkgs.alpinelinux.org/packages?name=ca-certificates&branch=&repo=&arch=&maintainer=) package using `apk`
+  * Without it you will get an error like `caused by: Post https://autoscaling.us-east-1.amazonaws.com/: x509: failed to load system roots and no roots provided`

 # Building

 `go get -d && go build` should produce a single executable.
+Binary releases are also available [here](https://github.com/CpuID/ec2-sg-mangler/releases)
+if you prefer.